islomar/islomar.github.io/_posts/2021-11-10-some-interview-questions-as-interviewee.md

 - Tell me about your **observability** practices.
 How do you find out that there is a problem?
 How do you dig deeper to solve it?
 - What happens when an incident in Production is detected?
 - Tell me about your main **technical principles and practices**.
+- Is it needed to do **on-call** outside of working hours? (from my timezone perspective)
+  - How often?
+  - How many production incidents do you have while on-call per week?
+  - Is it paid extra?
 - What is approximately your **lead time** (time from a commit to Production), **throughput** (frequency of deployments/releases to Production) and **error rate**?
 - Could you tell me which is the whole lifecycle of a **user need**?
 Could you describe for me any of your main **value streams**?
 From the discovery of the user need until its satisfaction.
 - How and when is the **priorization** done?
 Who does it?
 Based on what?